 Exceptions: If you have taken the placement exam at WCC in the last 2 years, and you have not yet completed an English, math, or reading course, you may use your recent scores and are not required to retest.
 If you have taken a math or English class at another college, you may use your transcripts to determine what class level to be placed at.
 Additionally, students may choose to use test scores from an assessment/placement exam taken within 2 years at another California community college.
 These test scores can be evaluated by submitting the Student Placement Survey along with the raw test scores to Admissions & Records (Building 700).
 Test score evaluations may take 24-48 hours to process, depending on peak periods, and students are encouraged to submit this form ahead of time, so it can be processed and available in time for their scheduled counseling appointment.

-Once you have taken your assessment test (if you plan to take an English or math class with a prerequisite), you will need to schedule either an individual or group counseling session.
+Once you have taken your assessment test (if you plan to take an English or math class with a prerequisite), you will need to meet with a counselor.

-All New students are required to attend a group counseling session.
+All NEW students are required to meet with a counselor.
 You are considered a new student if you have not previously attended Woodland Community College (except high school students) or any other college.
-To schedule your group counseling session, call Counseling at (530) 661-5703.
+To schedule an appointment, call Counseling at (530) 661-5703.

-All Returning students who have previously attended WCC are required to attend an individual counseling session.
+All RETURNING students who have previously attended WCC are required to meet with a counselor.
 To schedule an appointment, call Counseling at (530) 661-5703.

-All Transfer students are required to attend an individual counseling session.
+All TRANSFER students are required to meet with a counselor.
 Please bring any outside transcripts and test scores (see "Exceptions" in Step 3 above) with you to your appointment.
 To schedule an appointment, call Counseling at (530) 661-5703.

 With the assistance of a counselor, you will select courses to enroll in during your first semester at WCC.
 Counselors will make recommendations and develop an educational plan that fits your educational goals and assessment results.
 Be sure to keep your counseling appointment in order to be cleared for registration!

 Exceptions: Some students may not need to attend a counseling session due to their educational background or plans for study.
-If you meet 2 or more of the following criteria, you are not required attend a counseling session.
+If you meet 2 or more of the following criteria, you are not required to meet with a counselor.

 - Will be enrolling in performance classes only (e.g. music, drama, physical education activity classes)